abbioinfo/CyAnno/README.md

 Details can be found [here](https://github.com/abbioinfo/CyAnnoSamusik)

 ### POISED dataset
-The detailed Step-by-step guide to process POISED dataset is available [here](https://github.com/abbioinfo/runPOISED).
+The detailed step-by-step guide to process POISED dataset is available [here](https://github.com/abbioinfo/runPOISED).
 Briefly, the following set of codes allows execute CyAnno on POISED dataset and compute F1 score of each sample and cell type, as published in orignal article.

 ```
 pip install gdown ## or conda install -c conda-forge gdown